unahouExosite/docs/exositeready/gwe/getting_started.md

 # Summary

-The steps in this section were designed to get you moving as quickly as possible with GWE and Exosite.
-If you have questions, concerns, or suggestions on how to make this documentation better, please contact gwesupport@exosite.com with a detailed message.
+The steps in this guide were designed to get you moving as quickly as possible with GWE and Exosite.
+If you have questions, concerns, or suggestions on how to make this documentation better, please contact [gwesupport@exosite.com](mailto:gwesupport@exosite.com) with a detailed message.
 Thank you.